tpack/bootjs/README.md

 bootjs
 ======

-BootJs is a module loader for browsers。It allows front-end developers creating pages quickly with various pre-developed modules.
+BootJs is an extended module loader for browsers.
+It allows front-end developers creating pages quickly with various pre-developed modules.

 ## Features